1 – Not Having One

 I’m not (just) talking about the absence of any internet marketing activity here.
 Worse still, I’m talking about the lack of any substantive plan to get you from HERE…to….THERE.

 And you know what?
-He’s a 110% right.
-Acting without understanding your outcome will only lead to disapointment & failure.
-By asking ‘why’, we challenge our assumptions and are forced to dig deep and really assess the motives, the methods and opportunities before us.
+He’s 110% right.
+Acting without understanding your outcome will only lead to disappointment & failure.
+By asking ‘why’, we challenge our assumptions and are forced to dig deep and really assess the motives, the methods, and opportunities before us.

-Rather than REacting to to a series of disconnected inputs that can send us hither and fro, successful internet marketing strategies allow us to to apply our best effort with our best resources towards those activites that are most likely to lead to a successful result.
+Rather than REacting to a series of disconnected inputs that can send us hither and fro, successful internet marketing strategies allow us to apply our best effort with our best resources towards those activities that are most likely to lead to a successful result.

 2 – Confusing Tactics With Strategy